Samalander0/Samalander0/README.md

-👋 Hi, I’m @Samalander0.
-I'm a digital designer, web developer, and student.
+Hey!
+I'm Sam, a digital designer and web developer.
+You can find me online at [samcheng.co](https://www.samcheng.co) or email me at hi@samcheng.co

-You can learn more about me on [my website](https://www.samalander.dev), or [DM me on Discord](https://discord.com/users/588480933108121618).
+Currently looking for internships and interesting projects